Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.impersonation.md

   a process or thread.
 The information in a token includes the identity and privileges of the user account associated with the process or thread.
-When a user logs on, the system verifies the user's password by comparing it with information stored in a security database.
+When a user logs on, the system verifies the user&#x27;s password by comparing it with information stored in a security database.

   Every process has a primary token that describes the security